Cyclic Defense GAN Against Speech Adversarial Attacks: Introduction

-This paper proposes an adversarial defense for counteracting with the adversarial attack algorithms mentioned above.
-In summary, this paper makes the following contributions: (i) an adversarial defense algorithm based on a cyclic generative adversarial network; (ii) novel architectures for the generator and discriminator networks; (iii) characterizing the effectiveness of our defense approach against white and black-box adversarial attacks.
+This paper proposes a defense approach for counteracting the adversarial attack algorithms mentioned above.
+In summary, this paper makes the following contributions: (i) an adversarial defense algorithm based on a cyclic GAN adapted for 2D wavelet representation; (ii) novel architectures for generator and discriminator networks for improving stability; (iii) characterization of the effectiveness of our defense approach against white and black-box adversarial attacks; (iv) evaluating the impact of defense algorithms on the quality of the signals.